Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

 \subsection{Additional Results: Few-Shot Comparison}

-In this section, we study how the increasing number of data affects the performance of prompt tuning on a target task initialized by a combination of task prompt vectors of similar source tasks.
-We keep the same experiment setup as in the previous section and further evaluate the soft-prompt initialization on 5,10,25,100,250,500 shots.
-We evaluate the topic classification tasks also for 500 shots since we are starting from 10 shots due to our sampling method.
-The results from this set of experiments can be seen in the few-shot plots in Figure \ref{fig:fewshot_three}.
+In this section, we study how increasing the number of demonstration data affects the performance of prompt tuning on a target task initialized by a combination of task prompt vectors of similar source tasks.
+We keep the same experiment setup as in the previous section and evaluate the soft prompt initialization on 5, 10, 25, 100, 250, and 500 shots.

-From the results, we can see that the performance of the combination of task prompt vectors for SciTail and IMDB target tasks outperforms using a single-task initialization for multiple shots.
-We can also see that our method also outperforms the multi-task initialization for the SciTail dataset across all shots of data.
-The most significant difference in performance is in 10 shots for SciTail and in 5 shots for IMDB.
-This also means that the choice of the source tasks for transfer learning plays an important role in the initialization with task prompt vector combinations.
-Comparing the results from Figure \ref{fig:rq2_combinations} and Figure \ref{fig:fewshot_three}, if we choose a combination of tasks that maintains a significant amount of the source task performance (MNLI + QNLI and SST2 + Yelp), the few-shot performance of the task prompt vector combination tend to be higher than single-task transfer.
-The full results across more shots and more target tasks can be found in Appendix \ref{sec:appendix_res_few} in Figure \ref{fig:ap_fewshot_all}.
+The results in Figure \ref{fig:fewshot} indicate that the performance of the combination of task prompt vectors for SciTail and IMDB target tasks outperforms using a single-task initialization for multiple shots.
+We can also see that our method outperforms the multi-task initialization for the SciTail dataset across all shots of data.

+Comparing the results from Figure \ref{fig:rq2_combinations} and Figure \ref{fig:fewshot}, if we choose a combination of tasks that maintains a significant amount of the source task performance (MNLI + QNLI and SST2 + Yelp), the few-shot performance of the task prompt vector combination tends to be higher than single-task transfer.
+In addition, we can see that in the case of the SST5 task, the SST2 initialization performs the best.
+We think that the reason for this may also be the similarity of SST5 and SST2, and that the combination of source tasks does not retain enough information to match the SST5 baseline.